Dover Strait coastal guns: Legacy

 Between Calais and Boulogne-sur-Mer considerable parts of the concrete gun emplacements and associated bunkers remain accessible, although often in somewhat dangerous conditions.
 One of the casemates of the Todt Battery can be visited at the Musée du Mur de l'Atlantique, the Atlantic Wall Museum, at Audinghen.
 One of the Krupp K5 guns is also there.
 Since 1954, a section of painted armour plating taken as a war trophy from a turret of the Lindemann Battery has been on display on the Dover seafront.
 Many of the British batteries remained until the decision was taken to retire all the coastal artillery in 1956.
-The big 15-inch guns at Wanstone Farm were not removed until 1959.
+The 15-inch guns at Wanstone Farm were not removed until 1959.
 The sites have either been demolished, buried or left to decay.
 At Wanstone Farm Battery, ancillary buildings such as the plotting room and the guard house are visible, although overgrown and the sergeants' mess has reverted to its original use as a farm house.